future-tech-artifficial-intelligence/AGI-concept-api-google-gemini-2.0-flash-english-version/SEARX_DOCUMENTATION.md

 ## Overview

 Docker installation is necessary because Docker will enable support for the open-source metasearch engine Searx.
-This is essential so that artificial intelligence API GOOGLE GEMINI 2.0 FLASH can perform internet searches and improve autonomously using the Searx metasearch engine.
+This is essential so that artificial intelligence API GOOGLE GEMINI 2.0 FLASH can perform internet searches and improve autonomously using the Searx metasearch engine The link to install Docker Desktop: https://www.docker.com/

 ## 🎯 Features